 We have to wait for Mr. Geller for a moment, he still has to cast an impression, as he lets us know from the plaster kitchen.
 I have to smile and think, even with almost 80 years, Willi Geller is still a thoroughbred dental technician.
 And the exceptional talent for porcelain produces his plaster models himself?

-he says with a wink.
+And it is also an advantage if you don’t have ten thumbs, he says with a wink.
 You can well revel in memories in the cosy garden in Weinbergstraße in Zurich.

 Willi Geller’s creativity is admired in the industry.
 And the industry fears his sincere but merciless comment.
 The two gentlemen at the garden table got to know his commentary when they first met.
 Thiévent tells how he was given the opportunity to show Mr. Geller slides of his works when he was a young technician.
 But Geller only wrinkled his nose and sent Thiévent home with some constructive advice.
 Dentist Ulrich got to know Willi Geller the hard way, too.

 «I showed him a nice, big workpiece.
 Mr. Geller asked: «Why such eggs?»Dr. med dent Steffen Ulbrich about the first meeting with Willi Geller